fipachu/fipachu/README.md

-- 👋 Hi, I’m @fipachu
+- 👋 Hi, I’m Filip
-- 👀 I’m interested in Minecraft, physics and computer science
+- 👀 I’m interested in socializing, physics, and computer science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python with hyperskill.org ([profile](https://hyperskill.org/profile/88482844))
-- 💞️ I’m looking to collaborate on Minecraft
+- 💞️ I’m looking to collaborate on socializing
-- 📫 How to reach me: @fipachu in Minecraft
+- 📫 How to reach me: I haven't figured it out yet

 <!---
 fipachu/fipachu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.